6 Important Things to do While Pre-Closing the Housing Loan

 Being debt free and closing the home loan after repaying it completely with the principal amount and interest is oddly satisfying for anyone.
 Completing the repayment tenure prematurely frees an individual from a huge financial obligation and he/she need not worry about monthly installments from then.

 In between all this rush and excitement of closing the loan, we often tend to miss the most important things.
 Usually, these important things range from documents to update of certain fiscal reports.
-Here are some of the things that you should take care of while closing the home loan after repayment:
+Here are some of the things that you should take care of while pre-closing the housing loan after repayment:

 NOC is a legal certificate given by the bank or financial institution after the closure of the loan and it states that there are no outstanding debts to be paid by the applicant for the loan.
 Whenever a loan is paid off and closed, the No Objection Certificate must be obtained from the respective lender.
 If the applicant wants to avail another loan or credit in the future, he/she will be asked for the NOC from the previous lender.

 Like a NOC obtained from the lender, the EC or Encumbrance Certificate is obtained from the government.
 This certificate validates that the property stated in that is free from any legal liabilities and monetary obligations.
-After the EC is obtained, the property can be sold under the free title and the transfer of ownership will be simple.
+After the pre-closing the housing loan, EC is obtained and the property can be sold under the free title and the transfer of ownership will be simple.

 Banks and financial institutions that provide the loan usually ask for few cheques for security during the application of the loan.
 These security cheques should be retrieved back after repaying the loan completely.

-After finishing the repayment and closure of the loan, the applicant should make sure that the lien is terminated for the property under discussion.
+After finishing the repayment and pre-closing the housing loan, the applicant should make sure that the lien is terminated for the property under discussion.
 At this point of time, the banker might also be required at the registrar’s office to complete the process.
 Post-termination of the lien, the closing process of the housing loan is complete.